 Outstanding partnerships continue to ensure that the Food Shelf provides very nutritious offerings.

-- In 2021, we look forward to a brand new gardening season and hope for a bountiful harvest of tomatoes, green peas, carrots, sweet peppers, collared greens, and strawberries to supplement the Food Shelf’s fresh produce offerings and teach ELC students math, science, and gardening concepts.
+We look forward to a brand-new gardening season and hope for a bountiful harvest of tomatoes, green peas, carrots, sweet peppers, collard greens, and strawberries to supplement the Food Shelf’s fresh produce offerings and teach ELC students math, science, and gardening concepts.

 What Makes Hallie’s Food Shelf Unique?